 Next, think of ways to up how you target, where you target, and what you provide on all levels.
 You can offer to cut a greater percentage of customer costs or offer more enhanced case studies.
 Go big or go home.

 What Challenges Do Brands Face with Conversion Funnels?

-A small leak in your funnel can compound over time to lose you a huge amount of revenue.
+Small leaks in your funnel can compound over time to cost you a huge amount of revenue.
 Here’s a calculation below – these are the average numbers for 5,000 visitors.

 A conversion funnel is really an idea or a way to visualize and comprehend the flow and conversion of potential customers into customers.
 If you can understand and analyze the process, you can take actions to improve that flow.